Thomas Hitchcock Sr.: Career

 Hitchcock was a key figure in developing the sport of polo in the United States.
 In 1877, he and his friend August Belmont Jr. were part of the group that organized the first polo match on Long Island, New York, played on the infield of the racetrack at the Mineola, New York, Fair Grounds.
 One of the first 10-goal players in the U.S., Hitchcock's efforts resulted in the 1881 formation of Long Island's Meadowbrook Polo Club.
 In 1886, he was a member of the United States team in the first international polo match that played for the Westchester Cup.
 A polo player herself, and the founder in the year 1916 of the Aiken Preparatory School, Louise Eustis Hitchcock had her sons playing polo as soon as they were old enough to swing a mallet.
 She also helped family friend Cornelius Vanderbilt Whitney to learn the game.
 Son Tommy Jr. would become a polo player who is considered by many expert observers as the greatest to have ever played the game.

-Thomas Hitchcock and his wife spent virtually every winter at their 3000 acre estate in Aiken, South Carolina where in 1892 he founded the Palmetto Golf Club.
-At that time, the city served as a winter playground for many of the country's wealthiest families such the Vanderbilts and the Whitneys.
+Thomas Hitchcock and his wife spent virtually every winter at their 3000 acre estate in Aiken, South Carolina, where in 1892 he founded the Palmetto Golf Club.
+At that time, the city served as a winter playground for many of the country's wealthiest families such as the Vanderbilts and the Whitneys.
 The Hitchcocks built a steeplechase training track on their Aiken property and trained young thoroughbred horses imported from England.
-Fond of fox hunting, they also established the Aiken Hounds and in 1916 received official recognition from the Masters of Foxhounds Association of North America.
-As an owner and trainer of racehorses, in 1895 Thomas Hitchcock began a career that would last for 47 years until his death in 1941.
-In flat racing his colt Salvidere earned American Champion Two-Year-Old Colt honors.
+Fond of fox hunting, they also established the Aiken Hounds and, in 1916, received official recognition from the Masters of Foxhounds Association of North America.
+As an owner and trainer of racehorses, in 1895, Thomas Hitchcock began a career that would last for 47 years until his death in 1941.
+In flat racing, his colt Salvidere earned American Champion Two-Year-Old Colt honors.
 However, he had even greater success in steeplechasing.
-He was the owner or trainer of a number of top horses including the Hall of Fame gelding Good and Plenty with whom he won the 1906 American Grand National.
+He was the owner or trainer of a number of top horses, including the Hall of Fame gelding Good and Plenty with whom he won the 1906 American Grand National.

 Personal life

-On 28 August 1891, he married Louise Mary Eustis (1867–1934) of Washington, D.C., the daughter of George Eustis Jr. (1828–1872) and Louise Corcoran Eustis (1838–1867), and the niece of Ambassador James B. Eustis.
-Louise was the only granddaughter of William Wilson Corcoran (1798–1888), founder of the Corcoran Gallery of Art and co-founder of the Riggs Bank, and a granddaughter of George Eustis Sr. (1796–1858) was Chief Justice of the Louisiana Supreme Court.
+On 28 August 1891, he married Louise Mary Eustis (1867 – 1934) of Washington, D.C., the daughter of George Eustis Jr. (1828 –1872) and Louise Corcoran Eustis (1838 – 1867), and the niece of Ambassador James B. Eustis.
+Louise was the only granddaughter of William Wilson Corcoran (1798 –1888), founder of the Corcoran Gallery of Art and co-founder of the Riggs Bank, and a granddaughter of George Eustis Sr. (1796 –1858) was Chief Justice of the Louisiana Supreme Court.
 Together, they had two sons and two daughters: